How to Help Your Teen Tackle Homesickness While at Boarding School

 Encourage your child to get involved.
 Ask about your child's extracurricular activities, clubs and sports, and actively encourage them to take part.
 Asking them to recall the events that were enjoyable will likely help them remember the positive aspects, and also reassure you!

-Stay in touch with your child's advisors, house parents and teachers.
-They provide valuable insight into your child's progress, and you can support them in their efforts to help him make a successful transition.
+Stay in touch with your child's advisor, house faculty and teachers.
+They provide valuable insight into your child's progress, and you can support them in their efforts to help your child make a successful transition.

 Handled positively and constructively, however, most cases of homesickness pass within two or three weeks.